Medvednica: Precipitation

 The relative air humidity is largest during the cold part of the year, and generally is larger on stations with higher altitude because of lower temperatures, but luxuriant vegetation.
 The number of days with relative humidity above 80% is greatest on Puntijarka (158 days annually), and it decreases with the decrease in elevation; for example, at the Zagreb–Grič station it is 67 days annually.
 On all stations, the warm part of the year (from April to September) has the most thunderstorm days; these are often connected to showers.
 June has the most thunderstorm days (Puntijarka 7).

 The annual precipitation on Medvednica is about 50% higher in comparison to Zagreb (Zagreb: 844 mm, Sljeme: 1238 mm, Kraljičin zdenac: 1159 mm, Fakultetsko dobro: 1142 mm).
 Average number of days with hoar is 40 (4 in Zagreb).
 The mean annual number of days with snowfall on the top of Medvednica, most usually in January and February, is 54 days.

 The number of days with strong wind is 91 (26 in Zagreb) and they are more frequent during the cold part of the year.
 The number of days with storm-force wind is 21 (2 in Zagreb), also mostly during the cold part of the year.
 In 1980, the forests of Medvednica, especially beech trees, were heavily stricken by a catastrophic ice break.
 Later, in February 1983, large devastations occurred as a result of strong wind (large damage on fir).
 Effects of such a strong wind can be seen in the area of Adolfovac as of early 2010s.

+Ecology

+The dominant association in the forest is Epimedio carpinetum-betuli at lower elevations, Lamio orvalae-Fagetum at middle elevations, and Festuco drymeiae-Abietetum at higher elevations.
+The associations Querco-Castaneetum sativae and Luzulo-Fagetum also have a significant presence.
+Rarer associations include Luzulo luzuloidi-Quercetum, Hieracio racemosi-Quercetum, Tilio-Taxetum, Blechno-Fagetum, Chrysanthemo acrophylli-Aceretum pseudoplatani, Ostryo-Quercetum pubescentis, and Carici brizoides-Alnetum glutinosae.

+Flora

+Being adjacent to a capital city, Medvednica is subject to a high rate of colonization by invasive species, including Robinia pseudoacacia.

+Demographics

+Settlements

+Zagrebačka gora is divided administratively between the City of Zagreb, Zagreb County and Krapina-Zagorje County.
+On the level of municipalities and districts, it is divided into Bedenica, Bistra, Črnomerec, Donja Stubica, Gornja Dubrava, Gornja Stubica, Gornji Grad–Medveščak, Hrašćina, Jakovlje, Konjščina, Maksimir, Marija Bistrica, Oroslavje, Podsljeme, Podsused-Vrapče, Sesvete, Sveti Ivan Zelina and Zaprešić.

+On the level of villages and quarters, it is divided into: